- All students will come prepared to take a class in the proper dance wear, with hair in a secured bun (please see dress code).

 - Permission for the use of your dancer’s photos/videos is assumed unless otherwise noted in writing.

-- Princess Ballet, Princess Ballet & All That Jazz, Little Rock Stars, Broadway Bound, B/J 1: Light pink leotard, pink seamed convertible tights, pink canvas split-sole ballet shoes.
+- Princess Ballet, Princess Ballet & All That Jazz, Little Rock Stars, Broadway Bound, Combo Classes (Ballet/Jazz 1, Ballet/Tap 1, etc) Level 1, Fairytale Dance, Creative Movement, Disney Dance: Light pink leotard, pink seamed convertible tights, pink canvas split-sole ballet shoes, black tap shoes if in tap combo class.

-- Glee: Leotard of choice with pink tights.
+- Glee/Musical Theater: Leotard of choice with pink tights.
 Ballet and jazz shoes.

-- Junior & Senior Team Workshops: Red leotard with pink tights.
+- Mini, Junior & Senior Team Workshops: Black or Red leotard with Revolution pink seamed tights and pink ballet shoes in canvas split sole.

 - Ballet Workshops, Master Ballet & Contemporary Ballet: Any color leotard.
 Pink seamed convertible tights, pink canvas split-sole ballet shoes and/or pointe shoes.

-- All Other Ballet/Jazz Classes: Black leotard, pink seamed convertible tights, pink ballet shoes.
+- All Other Ballet/Jazz Classes: Black leotard, pink seamed convertible tights, pink canvas split sole ballet shoes.

-- Hip Hop, Acrobatic, Pilates, Mommy & Me, & Adult Classes: Appropriate casual attire (loose fitting pants/shorts, tee shirt/sweatshirt & sneakers, etc.) Hair in bun or ponytail.
+- Hip Hop, Parent & Me, Acrobatics, Toddler Tumble: Appropriate casual attire (loose fitting pants/shorts, leggings, tee shirt/sweatshirt & sneakers, etc.) Hair in a bun, forAcro: no shoes, and we suggest wearing tighter clothes rather than baggy clothes, leotards are great!

 Tuition is calculated based on the number of class hours enrolled.
 DSDW has a sliding scale tuition system where class rates per hour lessen greatly with more classes taken.
 Workshop and Pointe classes are a flat rate per month regardless of total hours enrolled.
 Workshop hours are not included when calculating tuition rates for other classes.